JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 Depending on my mood, I would either play video games, read magazines, listen to music, or all of the above.
 And sometimes I would do homework, but I would delay that as much as possible.

-Since you could easilly hear subway trains from our apartment, my dad would pop in and out of my room anytime he heard one rumble down the tracks and screech into the station.
+Since you could easily hear subway trains from our apartment, my dad would pop in and out of my room anytime he heard one rumble down the tracks and screech into the station.

 He was waiting for my mom to get home.
 And she always made sure to wave at us when she got off the train and headed down the stairs to head home.
 Sometimes we could see her on the subway platform.
 Other times, we could see her from the staircase area just below the tracks.
 But in general, he popped in an out of my room mainly to wave at her and see her wave at him.